Narrative description and how to cite GEOS-Chem

 • Murray et al. [2021] for GEOS-Chem driven by GISS GCM fields (GCAP 2.0)

-• Croft et al. [2024] for TOMAS in GCHP
+• Croft et al. [2024] for TOMAS in GCHP;

 Configurations

 GEOS-Chem is a grid-independent model.
 It operates on 1-D columns with default or user-specified horizontal gridpoints, vertical gridpoints, and timesteps.
-The GEOS-Chem chemical module updates column concentrations for the effects of emissions, chemistry, aerosol microphysics, and deposition at each time step.
+The GEOS-Chem chemical module updates column concentrations for the effects of emissions, radiation, chemistry, aerosol microphysics, and deposition at each time step.
 This chemical module can be implemented in three different configurations:

 • GEOS-Chem Classic (sometimes abbreviated GCC).
 This uses archived GEOS meteorological data on a rectilinear latitude-longitude grid to compute horizontal and vertical transport.
 Parallelization is through an Open-MP shared-memory architecture and scales efficiently up to about 30 CPUs.